Before you run your first campaign

 Before starting with your first campaign, please go through this checklist to make sure that your Custobar is also ready.

-- (If you use emails) Has an email ip warm-up been done?
-Warming up your email ip address is essential in making sure your email deliverability is optimal and your messages don’t end up in recipients spam folder.
-If you don’t know, then please check from Custobar Support (firstname.lastname@example.org)
+- You have warmed up your domain name and ip address for sending email.
+Warming up your email ip address is essential in making sure your messages don’t end up in the spam folder.
+If you have any questions, please contact Custobar support.

 - Custobar is easy to use, but it’s important that you have also received the basic training for Custobar.